littlebee/scatbot-edge-ai-shootout/README.md

 I build bots to train and entertain my canine housemate.
 Robotics automation routines like tracking and following your pet around the house require that we be able detect when a dog or cat is in the field of view (FOV) and, even more important, where in the FOV - how many degrees off center - the detected object is.

+The higher the performance of object detection correlates to a higher chance of successfully tracking and following an object.

 ## Why would you do it at the edge?

 It's true that for most applications around the house you could probably just set up a base computer that was much more powerful.
 All the computer hardware on the bot would do is send sensor data and video back and receive motor commands in.